 What cocoa should i use to make the chocolate swirls dark?

-I use European style unsweetened cocoa powder (actually the only type available here in Germany) which is sold in the US as ‘Dutch Processed’ or alkalized cocoa.
+I use European style unsweetened cocoa powderu (actually the only type available here in Germany) which is sold in the US as ‘Dutch Processed’ or alkalized cocoa.
 It’s very dark which gives the cookies their colour.
 You can use ‘non-Dutched’ cocoa powder but the colour will be lighter.

-Even More German Christmas Cookie recipes!
+More German Christmas Cookie recipes

 If you’re keen on trying more delicious German Christmas cookie recipes, why not give Spitzbuben, Speculaas, Zimtsterne or Vanillekipferl a go?
 (Try saying that ten times fast!)